kristinemlarson/gnssrefl/README.md

 latitude/longitude/height blank.
 You *do* need to plug in a RH of 4 since mean sea level would not be an appropriate reflector here.
 Start out with azimuth range of 90 to 180 degrees.
 Using 5-25 degree elevation angles (panel C) looks like it won't quite work - and going all the way to 180 degrees in azimuth also looks it will be problematic.
-Panel D shows a smaller elevation angle range (5-15) that is better than 5-25 degrees.
+Panel D shows a smaller elevation angle range (5-15) and cuts off azimuths at 160.
+These choices appear to be better than those from Panel C.
 It is also worth noting that the GPS antenna has been attached to a pier - and *boats dock at piers*.
 You might very well see outliers at this site when a boat is docked at the pier.

 Once you have the code set up, it is important that you check the quality of data.
 This will also